AdobeDocs/experience-manager-65.pt-BR/help/sites-administering/client-context.md

 ### Alterar a plataforma do navegador {#changing-the-browser-platform}

 1. Clique duas vezes no ícone que representa a plataforma do navegador.
-O seletor será aberto, use as setas para navegar e ver as plataformas/navegadores disponíveis:
+O seletor é aberto, use as setas para navegar e ver as plataformas/navegadores disponíveis:

    ![Seletor de plataforma do navegador](assets/clientcontext_browserplatform.png)